joelimgu/joelimgu.github.io/_posts/2021-11-21-formation-rust-CR.md

 categories: [Rust, ClubRobot, Event]
 ---

-This is a recap page for the introduction to Rust presentation I did for the Robotics [Club at INSA toulouse](https://clubrobotinsat.github.io/).
+This is a recap page for the introduction to Rust presentation I did for the [Robotics Club of INSA Toulouse](https://clubrobotinsat.github.io/).

 Here is the summary of the points treated, keep in mind those are cherry-picked in the goal of coding embedded systems in rust.
 That's why for example multi-threading and most std features were not included.